 Grab a city bike or keep walking as you discover the Charles River Bike Path.
 The path is stunning with the river in view and luscious green surrounding you.
 This is also a convenient way to enjoy nature, as you are still in the city.

-If you are interested in taking a deeper dive into Cambridge, its history and its famous landmarks, check out the Free Tours By Foot walking tour.More Info (click to expand)
+If you are interested in taking a deeper dive into Cambridge, its history and its famous landmarks, check out the Free Tours By Foot walking tour.More Info (click to show all)

 14. Discover the history of Charlestown

 This tiny piece of Boston is lovely, packed with history and easy to find.

 Leaving the North End, simply take the Freedom Trail over the bridge and here you are!

 Have you ever seen the movie “The Town”?
 This is filmed right here!
 Although this is a small area of the city, Charlestown’s waterfront location locked its role in Boston history.

 Charlestown formerly had a “townie” vibe, however it is now home to many upper mobile young professionals.
 While this has changed its atmosphere, the locals are still around and there to greet you with a smile.

 The Bunker Hill Monument was built as a way to commemorate the Battle of Bunker Hill, which was one of the first large scale battles between the British and Patriots during the American Revolutionary War.